mighty-gerbils/gerbil/doc/guide/intro.md

 Is there a way to have a fixed layout for performance critical classes?
 The answer is, of course, yes: Gerbil supports *structs*, which are classes with the special property that all structs in the inheritance graph form a linear chain.
-This ensures that all subclasses of a struct will have the same layout for the slots of the struct and slot access becomes just a mermory reference.
+More specifically, the precedence list of a struct is always a suffix of that of its subclasses, and its slot layout is always a prefix of the slot layout of its subclasses This ensures that all subclasses of a struct will have the same layout for the slots of the struct and slot access becomes just a memory reference.

 Struct classes are defined with `defstruct` or by passing the `struct: #t` directive in the body of a `defclass` incantation.